 The intro to Here There Be Dragons features a chiptune cover of Gary Moore's "Over the Hills and Far Away."

 Crazy Awesome: William Todd from "Walmart Chemical Warfare," a man who committed 11 felonies in Nashville, Tennessee.
 Including, but not limited to, jacking a Slaughterhouse (a gun shop), two cabbies, four people leaving a bar, a Canadian couple and ransacking a law firm.
 All in NINE HOURS.
 It's the frickin' Real LifeGrand Theft Auto!

 Also, Arlo.
 He's crazy, but he's a crazy genius.

 Ensemble Darkhorse: Disembodied Orgasm Hippo, a rather creepy hippo toy Tara has and frequently shows off.

 Bridget, the cat that now currently lives with Tara is becoming even more popular, to the point that Tara jokes that nobody cares about her any more and just wants to see the cat.

 The cat that Tara lived with, Miracle, for her crankiness and utter refusal to acknowledge the camera.
-They call her "Kitty-Gives-No-Fucks."
+They called her "Kitty-Gives-No-Fucks."

 Whenever a chat participant gets their pun spoken out loud by Nash during the show, they become sort of one in the chatroom.